Does your church want to reach the people in your community who are searching for God or a new church home?

 - Relevance is how closely related a web page is to the search query.
 Search engines look at the text, headings and other elements on a web page to determine what that page is about, and how closely related it is to a search query.

 - Authority is how reliable, reputable and important a web page is.
-Search engines look at websites that are linking to or mentioning a website, who is posting links to the site in social media and how often, how much quality content is on the website.
+Search engines look at what other sites are linking to or mentioning a website, who is posting links to the site in social media and how often, and the quality level of the content on the website.

 If a web page’s content is not related to a particular keyword, no matter how high its authority is, Google is not going to show it in the search results.
 If a web page is closely related to a certain keyword but has low authority because few other sites link to it, Google will display it in the search results after web pages that are also relevant to the keyword but have more authority.